The-Great-Assyr/Chiptuner/README.md

 **First of all, a huge thanks to [David O'Rourke](https://github.com/david-c14) who migrate the plugin from VCV 0.6.2c to VCV 1.1.4!
 It would be impossible without his help to have this new version!**

 The technical part (coding, understanding how stuffs work) is given by [David O'Rourke](https://github.com/david-c14), [Clement Foulc](https://github.com/cfoulc/cf) and [VCV Rack](https://github.com/VCVRack/Rack) since I've mostly "steal" all the informations from them!

-1024 thanks to [Nik Jewell](https://github.com/lnikj) for providing the Mac version of the plugin and to him and Jeff Orgill for proving me that the source code works properly both on Win & on Mac (I have good chances that it will work on Nix systems as well, at this point)!
+1024 thanks to [Nik Jewell](https://github.com/lnikj) ~~for providing the Mac version of the plugin and to him and Jeff Orgill for proving me that the source code works properly both on Win & on Mac (I have good chances that it will work on Nix systems as well, at this point)!~~ I am not sure about the Mac version, despite the good effort of Nick.
+The source code works 100% for Nix and Win systems so it is legit to think that it should work for Mac as well.
+Please, feel free to correct me eventually.
+The Mac version is still [downloadable for VCV 0.6.2c](https://github.com/The-Great-Assyr/Chiptuner-1.0/releases).

 The fonts I have used are all free and freely downloadable from these sites (or from my repo):